AndrasKovacs/staged/rts/RegionGraph3.md

 ```
     data Ptr (l : Loc) A := Box@l A
 ```

-Why can we only get pointers to objects in a strict region?
+Why can we only get pointers as results from allocation?
 If we try to use the same allocation API as with vanilla regions, we run into a problematic recursion in typing.
 What if I want to have lists in a strict region:

 ```